 “I love the startup world,” Taylor said.
 “I love meeting with founders and helping them struggle with some of the world’s biggest problems.
 There is a certain allure to creating something out of nothing.”

 Fast-forward six years.

 Taylor—along with Hubtag—had made a name for himself in the esports and live events market.
+When he was playing games like League of Legends with his friends and bought LOL accounts through sites like unranked lol accounts, he probably never thought that he would make a name for himself in this industry.
 He made valuable connections over the years, including Experient’s live events team.

 In 2018, while taking some much-needed R&R (young tech entrepreneurs don’t get your typical vacation package), he was invited to Experient’s inaugural Esports Immersion event in New Orleans.